gitpod-io/retired-gatsby-website/src/docs/go-in-gitpod.md

 Gitpod supports Go right out of the box, but there are still ways to optimize your Go experience within Gitpod.

-## Examples
+## Example Repositories

-Before we start, here are some already gitpodified repositories to give you an idea of what to expect!
+Here are a few Go example projects that are already automated with Gitpod:

 <div class="table-container">